 The Jeopardy Club is intended for all students interested in a mental challenge.
 Questions are designed for high school knowledge and just like the television show, the first one to buzz in will be the first one allowed to respond.
 There is a student-faculty tournament each year.

-Philosophy Club
+Pickleball Club

 Ping Pong Club